Teradata/covalent/libs/markdown-flavored/README.md

   - Display copy button on code snippets to copy code to clipboard.
 - copyCodeTooltips?: ICopyCodeTooltips
   - Tooltips for copy button to copy and upon copying.
+- fileLinkExtensions?: string[]
+  - The file extensions to monitor within anchor tags.
+  - Clicking links that end with these extensions will prevent the default action and emit 'fileClicked' event.

 For reference: